Last updated on April 2, 2026

 Snuff Out

-Killing creatures for free is a very good tempo play, even if it costs you 4 life.
-Snuff Out is a staple of the Pauper format and one of the more expensive commons since it was only reprinted in duel decks.
+Removing creatures for free is a very good tempo play, even if it costs you 4 life.
+Snuff Out is a staple of the Pauper format and used to be highly expensive until recent reprints knocked it down a peg.

 Red Elemental Blast

 The main reason why Red Elemental Blast exists is to fight blue decks.
-This card is a staple in formats like Pauper and Legacy because having tools to fight blue decks is essential, and Red Elemental Blast can either counter a spell or outright destroy it.
-Countering a Force of Will is massive resource and tempo advantage for you, and being able to destroy a Teferi, Time Raveler or Jace, the Mind Sculptor for 1 mana is as good as it gets.
+This card is a staple in Pauper and Legacy mainstay because having tools to fight blue decks is essential, and Red Elemental Blast can either counter a spell or outright destroy something blue.
+Countering a Force of Will is a massive resource and tempo advantage for you, and being able to destroy a Teferi, Time Raveler or Jace, the Mind Sculptor for 1 mana is as good as it gets.

 Berserk